loadmill/loadmill-kafka-relay/README.md

     - `key` (string, optional): The key of the message.
     - `headers` (object, optional): The headers of the message.
 - Optional Parameters:
-  - `conversions` (array, optional): Options for certain keys inside the message.
+  - `conversions` (array, optional): Options for certain keys inside the message value and headers.
+Currently supports only `decimal` and `bytes` conversions.
+(Note: For `bytes` conversion, the value must be an encoded base64 string.
+See example below.)
     Each item in the array should be an object with the following keys:
     - `key` (string): The key to convert.
     - `type` (string): The type to convert the key to.
-Can be one of the following: `decimal`, (currently only supports `decimal`).
+Can be one of the following: `decimal`, `bytes`.
   - `encode` (object, optional): Options for schema encoding.
     - `subject` (string): The subject of the schema.
     - `version` (number, optional): The version of the schema.